-Mix it up!
-Get a coffee.
-Lunch and chat.
+So, mix it up.
+Go grab coffee together.
+Have lunch and talk.
 Do a walk-and-talk, which is good for creative thinking and building rapport.
 It could also save your life.
 Be sure to consider the kinds of conversations that are appropriate for these different environments.

 6. Clarify what you want from the conversation

 With each topic, be clear about what you want out of the discussion.
 Team members: are you asking your manager to take some specific action, or asking for input on how you yourself should take action?
 Managers: ask your team member whether they’d like you to get involved in solving a problem, or if they’re simply making you aware of a sticky situation they’re working through.

 Come prepared to each meeting with an agenda or list of topics you’d like to discuss.
 Managers may have topics they’d like to discuss, but you (remember the 75-25 split above) should ultimately be driving the discussion.

 7. Recap and set expectations

 We often start our 1-on-1 conversations with the most important topics and end with the least important ones.
 This has the effect of normalizing the priority of things in the minds of both manager and team member.

 At the end of the meeting make a conscious effort to recap the most important topics and tasks, using questions like: